 - You are a doctoral student who has exceeded 18 hours of dissertation credit hours and no longer need to be enrolled full time.

 - You are a Special Education doctoral student.
 Scholarships are administered by the department.

 *Scholarship funds are not available for the summer semester, and summer credit hours do not count in the total required hours.

-The window to apply for School of Education and Human Sciences scholarships is open for roughly 90 days on an annual basis between December and February.
+The window to apply for School of Education and Human Sciences scholarships is open for roughly 70 days on an annual basis between December and February.
 Students need only to complete one application for consideration for all available scholarships.
 Late applications will not be accepted under any circumstance.
-To be considered for a 2021-22 academic year scholarship, applications must be submitted by Feb.
-9, 2021 at 12:00 p.m. (noon).
-A committee comprised of faculty review the scholarship applications and make scholarship award decisions based on the following considerations:
+To be considered for a 2024-25 academic year scholarship, submit your application by the deadline of February 1, 2024.

 The University of Kansas is committed to providing programs and activities to all persons, regardless of race, religion, sexual orientation, disability, national origin, ancestry, sex, marital or parental status, and, to the extent covered by law, age or veteran status.